The Northamptonshire Archaeological Resource Centre at The Chester House Estate is now open for bookings.

 Our archives cover the whole breadth of human occupation within Northamptonshire, from prehistory up to the late 19th century.
 The archives will be stored in humidity and temperature controlled rooms where objects are kept in their ideal environmental conditions.
 This ensures that they will be usable for future generations.
-We will have a research room on-site that can be booked by any who wish to study our collections.
+We have a research room on-site that can be booked by any who wish to study our collections.

 As part of our project setting up the ARC, we will be undertaking a substantial project to re-box and catalogue our collections to maximise their accessibility and will be looking for volunteers to help with this.